pip-services/pip-services-docs/content/en/dart/components/info/_index.md

 **Important information**
-- This package is useful for various logging functions where it is necessary to know things like: what source we are logging from, what is the process name, or what the process is/does.
+- This package is useful for various logging functions where it is necessary to know things like: what source we are logging from, what is the name of the process, or what the process is/does.

 <div class="module-body">